 25 The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
 36 to amend s.
 106A is not included because the paragraph it sought to amend has been amended by the Children and Community Services Act 2004 Sch.
 2 cl.
 9.

 26 The Land Information Authority Act 2006 s.
 133 to amend the Fifth Schedule is not included because the entry it sought to amend has been amended by the Machinery of Government (Miscellaneous Amendments) Act 2006 s.
 37.

-27 On the date as at which this compilation was prepared, the Financial Legislation Amendment and Repeal Act 2006 s.
-4 had not come into operation.
-It reads as follows:

-“

-4. References to “Consolidated Fund” changed to “Consolidated Account”

-The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Consolidated Fund” (whether in ordinary type, italics, bold or capitals) in each place where it occurs and inserting instead (in corresponding type) —

-“ Consolidated Account ”.

-Table